 Julian Smith has a vast range of knowledge and experience and is widely recognised as one of the leading experts in the charities field.
 He advises high profile and wealthy individuals on their private affairs and their philanthropy.
-He has been Private Solicitor to the Queen since January 2019.
+He was Private Solicitor to The Queen between January 2019 and September 2022.

 Julian is a charity law pioneer and one of the first generation of lawyers to practise exclusively in the field, starting his career as charity law emerged as a defined discipline in the early 1990s and honing his expertise over 25 years with Farrer & Co.